Slip and Fall Accidents by the Numbers

 Why You Should Hire a Slip and Fall Lawyer

 If you are here, chances are that you or someone you know has been injured in a slip and fall accident.
 We are truly sorry that you are going through this, and we sincerely hope that you recover from your injuries and that you can return to your normal life as soon as possible.

-- Insurance companies see it as their job to avoid paying you.
 They have teams of highly trained adjusters and lawyers—and very deep pockets—all focused on keeping your claim as small as possible.
-You need someone in your corner, who also has experience and training, to take on the insurance companies.
+You need someone in your corner, who also has experience and training, to take on the insurance company.

-- The insurance company’s usual bag of tricks is ineffective on a legal expert.
-By hiring a personal injury lawyer, you force the insurance company to deal with an experienced legal professional who won’t be coerced or fooled into taking a low-ball offer.
+By hiring a personal injury attorney, you force the insurance company to deal with an experienced legal professional who won’t be coerced or fooled into taking a low-ball offer.
 You will significantly increase your chances of recovering just compensation and of achieving a favorable resolution to your case.

-- Your peace of mind is critical for recovery.
-You or someone you love has been injured and worrying about filing deadlines, investigating accident scenes, and responding to insurance companies is only going to make your physical recovery take longer.
-Having a personal injury lawyer represent you means that you aren’t filing motions, taking statements, or conducting depositions.
+You or someone you love has been injured and worrying about filing deadlines and insurance claims is only going to make your physical recovery take longer.
+Having a personal injury attorney represent you means that you aren’t filing motions, taking statements, or conducting depositions.
 You can focus on recovering from your injuries.

 If you have suffered a slip and fall injury in a Florida business, grocery store, theme park, or elsewhere, you need to seek out an experienced Florida accident and injury attorney who will guide you through the claims process.
 The insurance company will have attorneys and insurance adjusters on their side to protect their interests—so should you.